osburn/bwmon/README.md

 ```

 * Make sure you create the directory ~/graph or change that to where you want your graphs to be in gnuplot_comcast_bandwidth
+* Also update the directory paths, as your login name and directory path is probably not "osburn" :)

 ### Example graph